rigdev/docs/docs/storage/manage-objects.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Managing Objects using the SDK or CLI
+# Managing Objects

-## Overview

 Rig provides a unified API to manage objects across different backends.
-With the exception of uploading and downloading objects, this page describes how rig works with objects and their meta data.
-When working with objects in the CLI, the path of the object is a rig storage path, which consists of the name of the bucket, and the path of the object in the bucket, seperated by a `/`.
-For example, `ns://my-bucket/path/to/object.txt`.
+Except for uploading and downloading objects, this page describes how Rig works with objects and their metadata.
+When working with objects in the CLI, the path of the object is a Rig storage path, which consists of the name of the bucket, and the path of the object in the bucket, separated by a `/`.
+For example, `rig://my-bucket/path/to/object.txt`.

 <hr class="solid" />

 ## Fetching objects

-Fetching objects correspond to fetching metadata about these objects.
-The information differes abit depending on the backend on which the object is stored, but generally, this meta data has fields like `path`, `size`, `etag`, `last modified`, and `content type`.
+Fetching objects corresponds to fetching metadata about these objects.
+The information differs a bit depending on the backend on which the object is stored, but generally, this metadata has fields like `path`, `size`, `etag`, `last modified`, and `content type`.

 ### Fetching a single object

-Fetching meta data of a single object, can be done using the `GetObject` endpoint.
+Fetching metadata of a single object can be done using the `GetObject` endpoint.
 This endpoint takes the name of the bucket in which the object is stored, and then the path of the object.
 The path is the full path of the object, including the name of the object.

 <Tabs>
 <TabItem value="go" label="Golang SDK">